open-ecosystem-development/PushService-OneSignal-Demo/README.md

 ## Sending PUSH message
 Refer the link https://documentation.onesignal.com/docs/sending-notifications to send push notifications from the OneSignal Dashboard and for API details.
 You can send notification message, data message, in-app message, A/B tests, automated message for selected audience by creating segments.

+## License
+This sample code for android is licensed under the [Apache License, version 2.0.](http://www.apache.org/licenses/LICENSE-2.0)

 ## Question
 If you have a question